Postsecondary Child Care Grant

 SAI – Credit Level Enrollment Status Conversion Chart

-The Child Care Grant calculator estimates your award based on the number of weeks your child is in care during the academic year, the number of hours per week, your actual out-of-pocket child care costs, your Student Aid Index (SAI), your term enrollment level, and the availability of funding.
+The Child Care Grant calculator estimates your award based on the number of weeks your child is in care during the academic year, the number of hours per week, your actual out-of-pocket child care costs, your Student Aid Index (SAI), your term enrollment level, other child care assistance received, type of child care (center vs home), and the availability of funding.
 Because funding is limited and awards are capped, your grant may not cover the full cost of care.

 - Fostering Independence Higher Education Grant